 Once the asylum application has been refused and the reception rights have come to an end, the person concerned will only be entitled to emergency medical assistance, for which he or she must refer to the local PCSW.

 On 29 October 2019, the Federal Knowledge Centre for Health Care (KCE) published the results of a field survey on the provision of health care to applicants for international protection.
 It shows that the organisation of health care in Belgium is unequal and not efficient.
-This leads to different treatment of asylum seekers although they are in the exact same procedural situation, purely on the basis of their place of residence.
-This makes the system non-transparent and complicated for social workers but also for the service provider themselves, as they have their own administration, control mechanisms and decision-making structure; thus resulting in a lack of coordination and cooperation.
+This leads to a difference in treatment of asylum seekers in the exact same procedural situation, purely on the basis of their place of residence.
+This makes the system non-transparent and complicated for social workers but also for the service provider themselves, as they have their own administration, control mechanisms and decision-making structure, thus resulting in a lack of coordination and cooperation.
 Access to specialised care also appears to be difficult for all asylum seekers due to a slow and complex administration that has to grant permission first.
-The KCE also identified other various thresholds that hamper access to health care, such as language barriers, a lack of interepreters and limited transport possibilities.
+The KCE also identified other various thresholds that hamper access to health care, such as language barriers, a lack of interpreters and limited transportation possibilities.
 The KCE proposes that the financing of health care for all asylum seekers should be included to a global envelope, which includes services for prevention, health promotion and support in terms of translation and/or transportation etc. The report identifies several avenues in this regard.
 For example, all asylum seekers could be covered by compulsory health insurance, or Fedasil could manage care centrally.
 The report analyses the advantages and disadvantages of these options, and the conditions for their implementation.
-Fedasil stated that consultations with different actors and authorities are ongoing to create a more equal system for all asylum seekers.
+Fedasil has analysed the different options put forward by the report and decided a coverage of asylum seekers by compulsory health insurance is the best solution.
+A project in that sense has been developed.
+Currently, it is waiting for the approval of the budget necessary to roll out the project.

 Article 23 Reception Act.